H-HChen/ROScube_ACRN_guide/installation_guide.rst

    information, or ask a question on the `ACRN users mailing list
    <https://lists.projectacrn.org/g/acrn-users>`_

 #.
-Poweron the ROS2SystemRTOS VM and modify your VM hostname.
+Poweron the Real Time OS on VM and modify your VM hostname.

    .. code-block:: bash